uds-lsv/bootstrapped-lexicon-of-german-verbal-polarity-shifters/README.md

 This repository contains the data created as part of:

-[Marc Schulder](http://marc.schulder.info), [Michael Wiegand](http://www.coli.uni-saarland.de/~miwieg/), [Josef Ruppenhofer](http://ruppenhofer.de/) (2018). [**"Automatically Creating a Lexicon of Verbal Polarity Shifters: Mono- and Cross-lingual Methods for German"**](https://www.aclweb.org/anthology/C18-1213). _Proceedings of the 27th International Conference on Computational Linguistics (COLING 2018)_, pages 2516–2528, Santa Fe, New Mexico, USA, 20–26 August 2018.
+[Marc Schulder](http://marc.schulder.info), [Michael Wiegand](http://www.coli.uni-saarland.de/~miwieg/) and [Josef Ruppenhofer](http://ruppenhofer.de/) (2018). [**"Automatically Creating a Lexicon of Verbal Polarity Shifters: Mono- and Cross-lingual Methods for German"**](https://www.aclweb.org/anthology/C18-1213). _Proceedings of the 27th International Conference on Computational Linguistics (COLING 2018)_, pages 2516–2528, Santa Fe, New Mexico, USA, 20–26 August 2018.

 ## Content
 We provide a bootstrapped lexicon of German verbal polarity shifters.